jiaweihong/paxful-helper-v2/README.md

 The backend was built using NodeJS with the express framework.
 The statistics for each box seen in the picture above should be retrieved by querying Paxful's private API endpoint.

-But since the project was cut short and I never got to implement the querying side of the project.
-However, I made it such that the backend endpoint would send a static data value, just to see that the frontend would correctly display the data.
+However, the project was cut short and I never got to implement the querying side of the project.
+So I made it such that the backend endpoint would send a static data value, just to see that the frontend would correctly display the data.